 2. Scale-up, scale-down in seconds

 AI can scale to adapt to changes in volume immediately.
 While hiring new agents can take days, if not weeks, which is accompanied by training and on-boarding, relief for your existing agents is far from immediate.
 Compare this with AI: it can handle an infinite number of tickets at a single time.
 For example, WestJet previously averaged 60 customer service messages per minute on Facebook Messenger, but during the first week of the Coronavirus outbreak in North America, it peaked at 200+ per second.
-Because the airline leverages a virtual agent, response time remained low, even as volume surged.
+Because the airline leveraged a virtual agent, response times remained low, even as volume surged.